JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 eleventy.config.js
 ```

-Experienced Eleventy developers can presumably picture the resulting site, especially if they also scan [the lengthy configuration file](https://github.com/JanMiksovsky/eleventy-base-blog/blob/main/eleventy.config.js).
+Experienced Eleventy developers can presumably envision the resulting site, especially if they also scan [the lengthy configuration file](https://github.com/JanMiksovsky/eleventy-base-blog/blob/main/eleventy.config.js).

 In contrast, the premise of a coding-focused approach like Origami is that you describe what you want in code, like this `site.ori` file which creates the blog: